jajhg/CSIT314---Techbuilders-T05-/README.md

 pip install openpyxl
 pip install pandas

-3. To connect to phpmyadmin please ensure you have started the Apcahe and MySQl inside the XAMPP controller and Access to http://localhost/phpmyadmin/ in any browsers.
+3. To connect to phpmyadmin please ensure you have started the Apcahe and MySQL inside the XAMPP controller and Access to http://localhost/phpmyadmin/ in any browsers.

 4. Click (new) the menu , create a database named "c2c_freelance_home_cleaners_db" ,keep utf8mb4_general_ci	and create the table